 The interesting fact about Kedarnath Temple is that it offers a unique amalgam of spirituality and adventure.
-Immediately behind the temple, which is the Dome peak that stands at 6,940 meters.
+Immediately behind the temple, is Dome peak which stands at 6,940 meters.

-One more amazing adventurous information about Kedarnath Temple is that to reach the temple one has to take a trek of about 21km from Gauri Kund to Kedarnath.
+One more amazing adventurous piece of information about Kedarnath Temple is that to reach the temple one has to take a trek of about 21km from Gauri Kund to Kedarnath.
 One more way to reach the temple is by taking helicopter services as well.
-If you have less time then You can go for helicopter services rather than trekking.
+If you have less time then You can go by helicopter services rather than trekking.

 The temperature goes down to minus in the winter season with heavy snowfall.
 This is the reason why the Kedarnath Temple remains closed for six months.

 The word “Kedarnath” is derived from two words Kedar and Nath.

 The meaning of “Kedar” is Gracious and it also refers to the name of a peak in the Himalayas.